Publishing magnate's ex on queen of romance novels: 'The biggest problem in my marriage was Chiung Yao'

 But she chose to live on because of her three children, she adds.

-Chiung made her name with Outside The Window, a teacher-romance romance drawn from her own relationship with a teacher.
+Chiung made her name with Outside The Window, a teacher-student romance drawn from her own relationship with a teacher.
 The book was adapted into a 1973 film of the same name, starring a young Lin Ching-hsia.

 Chiung and Ping were a media power couple for decades.
 He published her romances, including Misty Rain, Six Dreams and Deep Garden, many of which were also made into movies and television dramas.